 The NE 93rd Street culvert is located about 230 feet east of the intersection of Sand Point Way NE & NE 93rd St., near the entry to Matthews Beach Park, approximately 1000 feet from where the creek flows into Lake Washington.
 The deteriorating condition of the culvert has reached a point where the risk of sudden road failure makes this a high-priority project for SPU.

 SPU has examined different approaches and methods for stabilizing the existing culvert.
 The plan is to lengthen the life of the structure until a longer-term solution can be developed.
-The preferred option, which has gone through the design phase and will be taken through design and construction, is to utilize steel beams (H-piles) to support the side of the culvert, which is experiencing displacement due to undermining of the culvert footing.
+The preferred option, which has gone through the design phase and will be taken through construction, is to utilize steel beams (H-piles) to support the side of the culvert, which is experiencing displacement due to undermining of the culvert footing.

 The preferred option meets the following criteria:

 - Limit additional rotation of the culvert walls

-- Provide some support of the culvert if additional channel erosion or undermining of the footing occurs
+- Provide support to the culvert walls if additional channel erosion or undermining of the footing occurs

 - Repair the culvert as soon as possible to lessen the chance of a catastrophic failure (note: this means that in-water work is not feasible due to the time it would take to acquire necessary permits).

-The long-term vision is to replace the culvert with a larger one and make changes to how Thornton Creek flows.
+The long-term vision is to replace the existing culvert with a larger, more permanent, culvert and make changes to how Thornton Creek flows.
 Such a solution would remove a bottleneck in the creek during storms, while protecting downstream properties from the risk of increased flooding.
 Those plans have to involve the community, Seattle Department of Transportation (SDOT), the Seattle Parks Department, the U.S. Army Corps of Engineers and others.